jarossnd/jason-cooking/content/recipes/spicy-taco-cheese-dip/index.md

 - 1 large (or 2 small) jalapeños, seeded and finely minced
 - 2/3 cup water
 - Taco seasoning mix (use packaging instructions for how much)
-- 2 32 ounces Velveeta cheese, cut into cubes
+- 1 32 ounces Velveeta cheese, cut into cubes (I normally use 2-32 ounces for larger parties)
 - 2 (10-ounce) cans Rotel

 ## Directions